-This exhibition not only commemorates her first death anniversary but also is a humble effort to bring an insight to the art world of Premola Ghose, who was the Chief of Programme Division at IIC.
+This exhibition, A Nomad’s Journey- Travels with Premola, not only commemorates her first death anniversary but also is a humble effort to bring an insight to the art world of Premola Ghose.
+She was the Chief of Programme Division at IIC.
 The curious artist in her gathered the small and big experiences of people and culture during all her travels while connecting with locales, exploring bookstores and discovering cafes and lesser known sites along the way.

 A wonderful storyteller, travel tales were always linked with vivid memories of food.
 Her paintings on display reflect a keen sense of observation for details, colour, texture and light.

 The works on display include a careful selection of as many as thirty watercolor paintings created by her from 1996 to 2018 reflecting her travels.
 Most of the works on view have not been exhibited before.

 In the words of well known writer and currently the Chief Editor of IIC Publications, Ira Pande:

 Premola Ghose (1953-2019) worked for over four decades at the India International Centre where she held the post of Chief, Programme Division.
 A gold medallist in MA (History) from University of Delhi, she lived history.
 A self-taught artist, illustrator and author, the central core of her paintings are a ‘gang’ of animals.

 From the first time that Premola’s whimsical `gangsters’ were spotted as lively illustrations in a book, they brought along a wonderland that no other artist has quite been able to duplicate.
 Their bright presence lends a sense of innocent fun even to such solemn locales as the hallowed Church of the Holy Sepulchre and the Wailing Wall of Jerusalem or the India International Centre, Premola Ghose’s favourite hunting ground.